AllTrails vs Komoot — Which Hiking App Is Best For You?

 FeatureAllTrailsKomoot

-Live Tracking DataDuration, Distance, Speed, Elevation GraphDuration, Distance, Current Speed, Average Speed
+Live tracking dataDuration, Distance, Speed, Elevation GraphDuration, Distance, Current Speed, Average Speed

-Completion DataDuration, Distance, Speed, Elevation Graph, Max Speed, Average SpeedDuration, Distance, Average Speed, Ascent, Descent, Max Altitude, Min Altitude
+Completion dataDuration, Distance, Speed, Elevation Graph, Max Speed, Average SpeedDuration, Distance, Average Speed, Ascent, Descent, Max Altitude, Min Altitude

 Supports import/export of GPX tracksYes (only on the website, not in the app)Yes